paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-038-public-works-and-economic-development.md

 <a id="section-3162"></a>
 ## § 3162.
 Direct expenditure or redistribution by recipient
-**(a) In general** Subject to subsection (b) of this section, a recipient of a grant under section 3141, 3143, or 3147 of this title may directly expend the grant funds or may redistribute the funds in the form of a subgrant to other eligible recipients to fund required components of the scope of work approved for the project.
+**(a) In general** Subject to subsection (b), a recipient of a grant under section 3141, 3143, or 3147 of this title may directly expend the grant funds or may redistribute the funds in the form of a subgrant to other eligible recipients to fund required components of the scope of work approved for the project.

 **(b) Limitation** A recipient may not redistribute grant funds received under section 3141 or 3143 of this title to a for-profit entity.

-**(c) Economic adjustment** Subject to subsection (d) of this section, a recipient of a grant under [section 3149 of this title](./chapter-038-public-works-and-economic-development.md#section-3149) may directly expend the grant funds or may redistribute the funds to public and private entities in the form of a grant, loan, loan guarantee, payment to reduce interest on a loan guarantee, or other appropriate assistance.
+**(c) Economic adjustment** Subject to subsection (d), a recipient of a grant under [section 3149 of this title](./chapter-038-public-works-and-economic-development.md#section-3149) may directly expend the grant funds or may redistribute the funds to public and private entities in the form of a grant, loan, loan guarantee, payment to reduce interest on a loan guarantee, or other appropriate assistance.

-**(d) Limitation** Under subsection (c) of this section, a recipient may not provide any grant to a private for-profit entity.
+**(d) Limitation** Under subsection (c), a recipient may not provide any grant to a private for-profit entity.

 <a id="section-3171"></a>